yegor256/blog/_drafts/_threads.md

 {% endhighlight %}

-With this code I'm trying to see how often threads overlap each other and do something parallel.
+With this code I'm trying to see how often threads overlap each other and do something in parallel.
 This never happens and `overlaps` is equal to zero.
 Thus our test is not really testing anything yet.
 It just adds ten books to the bookshelf one by one.
 If I increase the amount of threads to 1000, they start to overlap sometimes.
 But we want them to overlap even